What is the Matthew Talbot Hostel?

 Yes!
 There are three main steps in the process to volunteering.
 These are:

-- Telephone enquiry -Contact the Volunteer Manager on email: email@example.com or on (02) 9358 8142.
+- Telephone enquiry -Contact the Volunteer Coordinator on email: Sam.firstname.lastname@example.org or on (02) 9358 8142.
 It is best if you can refer your interest to one of the position descriptions

-- In-person interview- If you both feel it is appropriate, the Volunteer Manager will then organise an onsite interview (from Monday to Friday between 9am to 4pm) to discuss possibilities.
+- In-person interview- If you both feel it is appropriate, the Volunteer Coordinator will then organise an onsite interview (from Monday to Friday between 9am to 4pm) to discuss possibilities.

 - Training - A compulsory three hour training course is also undergone one week-day evening to cover key aspects of the work, and Work Health & Safety issues relevant to Matthew Talbot Homeless Services.